SimpleLogix/NetProgFinalProject/README.md

 The testServer.py will be running separately.

+### About circular dependencies
+We now have sort of an app architecture which is similar to MVC.Which is widely used for a mobile app development.
+As before we wanted to import some function from client.py to the GUI.py to use them there.
+It is totally wrong and not necessary.
+Partially importing something from module A to module B, and something else from B to A is a circular dependecy.
+The python interpreter will know that and won't allow the program to be running.
+Instead we can import anything textual from GUI.py to client.py, including global variables.
+The module client.py will set values from the server(scores,usernames,questions,answers) into variables imported from GUI.py.
+The GUI.py job is primarily showing the interface and changing frames from start game state to leaderboard, showing scores and so forth.
+Since this small observation is based on the current code, later on it can be adjusted.

+### We eventually moved to the known app architecture!
+#### Model - server.py
+This is typically a way the database schema looks like.
+In our case it is where the questions and answers are stored.
+As well as user's scores, etc. Any data that we use in the app.
+#### View - GUI.py
+This is where the user interface is designed.
+This part should be a slave of controller.
+Ideally we have all the functions which inserting values into the view, stored in the controller.
+#### Controller - client.py
+This is the part which connects Model with View.
+So, the controller will decide what user will see at the moment.
+The data from the model would be transfered to the View through the controller.

 ## What about running a server remotely?
 ### In this way we can figured how to test the server easier
 ### and be able to actually play this game.